moee/ZendSkeletonApplication/README.md

 [ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication).

-This project is meant to be a first start for me with ZF2 as well as a foundation for new projects with common functionality.
+This project is meant to be a first start for me with ZF2 as well as a clean starting point for new projects.

 Set up / Installation
 ---------------------